wavefrontHQ/docs/pages/doc/proxies_histograms.md

 ## Histogram Aggregation Ports

 The port you use depends on your intention.
-* If you are already sending histogram distributions to the proxy directly, you can use the same port you use for your regular metric traffic (usually 2878, see `pushListenerPorts`).
+* If you are already sending histogram distributions to the proxy directly:
+  - You can use the same port you use for your regular metric traffic `pushListenerPorts`, which defaults to 2878.
+  - You can use the general histogram port ` histogramDistListenerPorts`, which defaults to 40000.
+  - You cannot use one of the histogram aggregation ports.

-* If you want to aggregate high-velocity metric data into histogram distributions, use one of the following ports:
+* If you want to aggregate high-velocity metric data into histogram distributions, use one of the histogram aggregation ports:

 <table>
 <colgroup>